-In thoracic respiration the expansion is centered at the midpoint and, consequently, aerates the middle part of the lung more.
+In thoracic respiration, the expansion is centered at the midpoint and, consequently, aerates the middle part of the lung more.

-Since the lower part of the lung is more abundantly perfused with blood, we have the ventilation perfusion mismatch described above.
+Since the lower part of the lung is more abundantly perfused with blood, we have the ventilation-perfusion mismatch described above.

 Breathing in the chest also requires more work in lifting the rib cage.

-This is why the body has to work harder to achieve the same mixture of gases in the blood as with diaphragmatic breathing.
+The body has to work harder to achieve the same mixture of gases in the blood as with diaphragmatic breathing.